haiderooo/portfolio/_posts/2025-10-12 ML Podcast CS50 Summary.md

 image: images/banner_home.jpg
 ---

-Podcast episode that initiates you into the world of Machine learning and its everyday applications.
+Take aways from a podcast episode that initiates you into the world of Machine learning and its everyday applications.
 <!--more-->

 Even before the AI boom, Machine Learning (ML) was gaining a lot of traction,